 What’s the difference between Amazon Music vs. Spotify?

 Amazon Music and Spotify have a long list of similar features and nearly identical song catalogs.
 However, there are some differences that could sway potential listeners in the direction of one particular service over the other.

-The key difference with Amazon Music is the easy compatibility with Alexa, the already-famous voice assistant so many homes, cars, and tech essentials already use.
-Accessing Alexa is easy since Amazon Music includes the use of Alexa already built in, which means users can access their favorite streamed music hands-free.
+The key with Amazon Music is the easy compatibility with Alexa, the famous voice assistant so many homes, cars and tech essentials already use.
+Accessing Alexa is easy, since Amazon Music includes the use of Alexa already built in, which means users can access their favorite streamed music hands-free.
 If you’re often driving, this feature can be especially useful.
-It works the same way you might use Alexa to operate smart home accessories with commands like, “Hey Alexa, open the garage door,” but using commands more like, “Hey Alexa, play some relaxing jazz music.”
+It works the same way you might use Alexa to operate smart home accessories with commands like, “Hey Alexa, open the garage door,” but using commands more like, “Hey Alexa, play some relaxing jazz.”

 Accessing Spotify’s smart algorithm is a pleasure if you’re more driven by finding genres and podcasts and filtering sounds based on your mood.
-Playlists on Spotify also offer a function called “enhance” which allows users to invite random songs into playlists that fit the mood and style of the ones you’ve already marked as your favorites.
-An option for “recently played” music is also available that allows users to look over the music they’ve listened to over the last three months of streaming.
+Playlists on Spotify also offer a function called “enhance,” which allows users to invite random songs into playlists that fit the mood and style of the ones you’ve already marked as your favorites.
+An option for “recently played” music is also available, allowing users to review the music they’ve listened to over the last three months of streaming.

 Amazon Music vs. Spotify: Prices